ALMA-IMF XXII. Role of core subfragmentation in the IMF origin: Hierarchical fragmentation cascade and CMF in W43-MM1: Database: images and source catalogs

 \subsection{Data reduction of the ALMA images targeting W43-MM1}

-We used three different datasets, each obtained with ALMA at 3~mm and covering the central 1.6~pc\,$\times$\,1.6~pc part of the W43-MM1 protocluster.
-The first dataset comes from the ALMA-IMF Large Program, which produced a large mosaic of the W43-MM1 protocluster in Cycle~5, with a spectral coverage of $91.7-105.5$~GHz \citep[\#2017.1.01355.L, PIs: Motte, Ginsburg, Louvet, Sanhueza, see][Paper~I]{motte2022}.
-The other two datasets correspond to a single field, with a primary beam of $\sim 60\%$, is a lower limit since the W43-MM1 catalogs are not expected to be as complete as in numerical simulations and some fluxes measured at high-resolution could be optically thick, thus underestimating flux ratios of children.
-Therefore, we hereafter assumed that the mass transfer efficiency is $\overline{\epsilon_{\rm jump2}} = 60\%\pm25\%$ in W43-MM1.
+We used three different 3~mm datasets obtained with ALMA in different array configurations, and each of these datasets covering the central 1.6~pc\,$\times$\,1.6~pc part of the W43-MM1 protocluster.
+The first dataset comes from the ALMA-IMF\footnote{ See \url{https://alma-imf.cnrs.fr}.
+Data available on \url{https://zenodo.org/record/5598066}.} Large Program, which produced a large mosaic of the W43-MM1 protocluster in Cycle~5, with a spectral coverage of $91.7-105.5$~GHz \citep[\#2017.1.01355.L, PIs: Motte, Ginsburg, Louvet, Sanhueza, see][Paper~I]{motte2022}.
+The other two datasets correspond to a single pointing of $\sim 60\%$, is a lower limit since the W43-MM1 catalogs are not expected to be as complete as in numerical simulations and some fluxes measured at high-resolution could be optically thick, thus underestimating fluxes of children.
+Therefore, we hereafter assumed that the mass transfer efficiency is $\overline{\epsilon_{\rm jump2}} \ge 60\%\pm25\%$ in W43-MM1.

 The 3D fractality measured in the W43-MM1 protocluster is $\mathcal{F_{\rm 3D}}\simeq 1.19\pm 0.10$ (see Sect.~\ref{s:fractality}).
 This means that, for every jump in physical scales of a factor of two, one finds two children in a parental structure one-fifth of the time.
 As shown in Sect.~\ref{s:family} and \cref{fig:param-definition}, the mass partition between the dominant (primary) child and the other (secondary) child can be estimated by the mass ratio between these two children.
 The median of the flux ratios measured in W43-MM1 is $\sim$1.95.
 If we ignore temperature variations between children of the same parental structure, the median mass ratio would then be $\overline{\gamma}\simeq1.95$.
 The mass partition of fragments in W43-MM1 could therefore be imbalanced, MP(Primary; Secondary)~$\simeq [\frac{2}{3} \,;\, \frac{1}{3}]$, and similar to those found in the synthetic protoclusters examined here (see \cref{tab:fragm-casc_measured}).